 To find this information, please visit the Direct Loan Deferment and Forbearance website.
 To gather the form(s) needed for deferment or forbearance, you will need to contact your loan servicers(s) directly.

-To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your PIN number (as assigned when you signed the FAFSA).
+To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your Federal Student Aid ID.
 The National Student Loan Data System is the U.S. Department of Education's (ED's) central database for student aid recipients of Title IV Aid to access and inquire about their Title IV loan and/or grantA grant is a type of financial aid based on financial need that the student does not have to repay. data.